Community Fees

 For example, if an urbanisation contained 100 identical properties, each owner would pay 1% of the total community budget.

-Las Terrazas Apartments Community Fees
+Las Terrazas Town Houses Community Fees

 Non-Payment of Community Fees